How to Get Financial Aid With a Felony

 • Deadline: Rolling

-• Who is eligible?
-Individuals who were formerly incarcerated for a term of one or more years in a U.S. state or federal correctional institution and who are enrolled in a certificate or degree-granting program.
+• Who is eligible: Individuals who were incarcerated for at least one year in a U.S. state or federal correctional institution and are currently enrolled in a certificate or degree-granting program.

 Other Resources for Students With Criminal Convictions